 Modify Your Previous Family Law Judgments

-If you are facing a new life situation and need to modify your divorce agreement, we at Jacobson, Chmelir & Ferwerda are here to help.
-With more than 60 years of combined experience in family and criminal law, we are capable of reviewing and renegotiating your divorce agreement in order to form a new settlement that satisfies your unique and changing needs.
+With more than 100 years of combined experience in family and criminal law, we at Jacobson, Chmelir & Ferwerda Attorneys At Law are capable of reviewing and renegotiating your divorce agreement in order to form a new settlement that satisfies your unique and changing needs.

-At Jacobson, Chmelir & Ferwerda, we are committed to taking every legal step possible to see that our clients and their children are safe and able to succeed.
+At Jacobson, Chmelir & Ferwerda Attorneys At Law, we are committed to taking every legal step possible to see that our clients and their children are safe and able to succeed.
 This includes seeking immediate orders of protection and other types of relief when a threat of domestic violence exists.
 Our attorneys also work with parents to establish paternity when it is in doubt so that children are able to grow up with the emotional and financial support they require.

 - Paternity Cases: These cases determine timesharing, establish a parenting plan and calculate child support for parents who are not married but have a child together.

-- Residency: You must be a resident of Florida for 6 months prior to filing for divorce in Florida.
+- Residency: You must be a resident of Florida for six months prior to filing for divorce in Florida.

 - Petition: A paternity case starts with the filing of a Petition with the court, but can also be negotiated behind the scenes before the court is involved.

 - Attorney’s fees: These fees may be requested in Paternity cases by the party who earns a lesser income.